.png)

 Unplug from the News Cycle

-It's responsible and appropriate to be updated on the news during this global crisis.
-Stay informed but limit your exposure by only checking your news feeds 1-2 times daily.
-Scrolling obsessively, reading the countless heartbreaking stories, and exposing yourself to too much is too much for the Anxious Mom Mind.
-Continue to be compassionate to others, keep your finger on the pulse of the current COVID climate, and know your limits to protect yourself.
+It's responsible and appropriate to be updated on the news during this election cycle.
+Stay informed, but limit your exposure by only checking your news feeds 1-2 times daily.
+Scrolling obsessively, reading countless heartbreaking stories, and exposing yourself to too much is too much for the Anxious Mind.
+Continue to be compassionate to others, keep your finger on the pulse of the social climate, and know your limits to protect yourself.

 Practice Self Acceptance and Self Compassion

 You are not your thoughts.
-Positive self-talk and self-acceptance can act as a “Mr. Clean Magic Eraser” to the Anxious Mom's Mind’s mess.
+Positive self-talk and self-acceptance can act as a “Mr. Clean Magic Eraser” to the Anxious Mind’s mess.
 Reminding yourself that you are doing your best in these trying times helps wipe away the unwanted marks and negative words.
-Accept yourself for who you are; at this moment, fade out the Anxious Mom's Mind.
+Accept yourself for who you are; at this moment, fade out the Anxious Mind.
 Show yourself compassion and understanding.
-These times are bonkers; there is no denying that, and during this time, you’ve probably given your kids a decent home education, hot meals, and love.
+These times are bonkers; there is no denying that, and during this time, you’ve probably managed to stay employed and connected to others despite it all.
 Accept that you are and have done your best under these circumstances.

 Indulge in your own unique self-care & self-soothing activities.

-Hug your babies, even if they’re no longer babies.
+Hug your babies, even if they’re your pets.

-Science has proved that hugs can have a measurable impact on mood and stress.
-Hugging your children is the easiest way to improve your and their well-being instantly.
-During these times of social distancing, let’s embrace the loved ones that are within our arms reach.
+Science has proven that hugs can have a measurable impact on mood and stress.
+A sixty-second hug is the easiest way to improve your and your loved ones' well-being instantly.
+During these times of social distancing, let’s embrace the loved ones within our arms' reach.
+Practice mindfulness and pet your pets- you both benefit.
+Animals can lower blood pressure and give you a felt sense of presence and purpose.